DavidMiles1925/random-pokemon-react/README.md

 - Update `Header` component
 - Add `Footer` component

-**Version Notes:**
+Version Notes:

-- Refactor
+- Refactor still needed, having A LOT of difficulty with damage object.
-  -- simplify: individual damage hooks to damage objects
+- Switch routing used, in the future I will need to update react-router-dom to v6 and switch to <Routes>

 ### Verion History